Mike Blouin

-Michael Thomas Blouin (born November 7, 1945), American politician, was a Democratic member of the United States House of Representatives from 1975 to 1979, representing Iowa's 2nd congressional district.
+Michael Thomas Blouin (born November 7, 1945) is an American politician who served as a Democratic member of the United States House of Representatives from 1975 to 1979, representing Iowa's 2nd congressional district.
 He was a candidate in the 2006 race for Governor of Iowa but lost in the primary to Chet Culver.

 Political career

 Blouin was born on a Naval Air Base in Jacksonville, Florida, and attended school in Miami Shores, Florida, and Chicago, Illinois.
 In 1966 he received a B.A. in political science from Loras College in Dubuque, Iowa.
 He remained in Dubuque to teach elementary school.
 Two years later, he won a seat in the Iowa House of Representatives, where he served from 1969 to 1973.
 Blouin then won election to the Iowa Senate, serving from 1973 to 1974.

 In 1974 Blouin ran for the U.S. House seat in the Second District being vacated by fellow Democrat John C. Culver, who was running for the U.S. Senate seat being vacated by Harold Hughes.
 Blouin defeated Republican Tom Riley, an attorney from Cedar Rapids, in the general election.
 Blouin became one of many freshman Democrats in the largest Democratic majority in the House since 1965-67, providing a mathematical two-thirds majority in that chamber.
 For the only time since 1857, Iowa's congressional delegation included only one Republican.

 Blouin won re-election in 1976, defeating Riley in a closer rematch.
 Besides shifting control of the White House to the Democrats, the 1976 elections expanded the Democratic majority in the House by one seat.
 It was the last time the Democrats would hold a two-thirds majority.

 Blouin was defeated by Tom Tauke in 1978, as part of a mid-term election that was the first phase of a conservative backlash, particularly in the Midwest.
 He was appointed by President Jimmy Carter to be the first Director of the newly formed Information Security Oversight Office; he served from 1978 to 1980.